jairodriguez/PostCrafter/OPENAPI_SETUP_GUIDE.md

 ---

-**Your PostCrafter GPT Action is now ready for ChatGPT integration! 🚀**
+**Your PostCrafter API is now ready for GPT Action integration! 🚀**